mendix/docs/content/en/docs/appstore/use-content/modules/genai/genai-commons.md

 #### 4.1.5 `FileContent` {#filecontent}

 This is a file in a collection of files that belongs to a message.
 Each instance represents a single file.
-Currently only files of the type *image* are supported.
+Currently only files of the type *image* and *document* are supported.

 | Attribute | Description |
 | --- | --- |
 | `FileContent` | Depending on the `ContentType`, this is either a URL or the base64-encoded file data. |
 | `ContentType` | This describes the type of file data.
 Supported content types are either URL or base64-encoded file data.
 For more information, see the [ENUM_FileContentType](#enum-filecontenttype) section.
-| `FileType` | Currently only images are supported file types.
-In general, not all file types might not be supported by all AI providers or models.
-For more information, see the [ENUM_FileType](#enum-filetype) section.
+| `FileType` | Currently only images and documents are supported file types.
+In general, not all file types might be supported by all AI providers or models.
+For more information, see the [ENUM_FileType](#enum-filetype).
 | `TextContent` | An optional text content describing the file content or giving it a specific name.
 This can be used to refer to specific files in the prompt of the message. |
 | `MediaType` | This is a combination of FileType and the extension of the file, for example, *image/png*. |